vphantom/vof/SPECIFICATION.md

 * The `decimal`, `date` and `datetime` types were designed for financial systems based on SQLite and kept here for their compact sizes.
 * Negative decimals incur a one-byte penalty to optimize for positive cases which dominate in business applications.
-* The `code` type was initially designed as a base 37 `uint`, but the space savings were not worth the implementation complexity.
 * The last size of `decimal` is 9 and not 7 in order to match the maximum precision allowed in some other business contexts such as ANSI X12.

 <!-- /advanced -->